 SPECIFIC COURSE RELATED TEACHING AIDS

 This course involves both classroom instruction and a visit to a buoy refurbishment facility.
-Classrooms should be equipped with blackboards, whiteboards, and overhead projectors to enable presentation of the subject matter.
+Classrooms should be equipped with appropriate teaching aids to enable presentation of the subject matter.

 ACRONYMS

 To assist in the use of this model course, the following acronyms have been used: